haron-IV/crypto-watch/README.md

 ### TODO:

 - [ ] Save alerts in .json file
-- [ ] Multiple cryptocurrencies alert
+- [x] Multiple cryptocurrencies alert
 - [ ] Send SMS / Call when alert is important
 - [ ] Wrap with Docker
 - [x] Make config.ts as template file (to not commit every chnage in config)
 - [ ] Create better mail template
+- [ ] Add timestamp for logs (for file - there is no filestamp in file)

 readme:
 to use config u have to clone file `config.template.ts` change the name to `config.ts`.
 The file is in `/src` directory.